 “The race to the top of the MSP sector is already underway and MSPs will have to develop, innovate and adapt to ever changing technological and business conditions as fast as they can, if they want to keep up,” says Greg Lalle, vp, international sales & strategy at ConnectWise.

 “But in the rush to scale up service delivery, organisations must not lose sight of the fact that building a sustainable and profitable business is also dependent on identifying the right solution strategy and maintaining a strong customer focus," he added.

 The firm found that the pace of change in the market meant that MSPs were finding it difficult to keep on top of customer demands.

-The result is that almost all (92%) are planning to introduce new services over the course of the next year.
-Security services are the most popular, which echoes one of the themes at this year's just finished InfoSec.
+The result is that almost all (92%) are planning to new services over the course the next year.
+Security services are the most popular, which echoes one the themes at this year's just finished InfoSec.
 Cloud monitoring services are also set to be popular in the months ahead.

-ConnectWise found that more than half of those MSPS it spoke to (57%) were finding it harder to meet the demands of customers compared to just a year ago, which was impacting satisfaction levels.
+ConnectWise found that more than half those MSPS it spoke to (57%) were finding it harder to meet the demands customers compared to just a year ago, which was impacting satisfaction levels.

 Dave Sobel, MSP evangelist at software company SolarWinds MSP, recently voiced his opinion about the dangers of the evolving market.